New constraints on cosmological gravitational waves from CMB and BAO in light of dynamical dark energy: Theory

 Cosmological gravitational waves with frequencies above $10^{-15}$\,Hz can leave characteristic imprints on both the \ac{CMB} and matter power spectra, making them potentially constrained by \ac{CMB} and \ac{BAO} observations.
 On one hand, as a form of radiation, these gravitational waves enhance the cosmic expansion rate at photon decoupling, thereby altering the small-scale angular power spectrum of the \ac{CMB}.
 On the other hand, being free-streaming radiation, they suppress the growth of density perturbations, consequently modifying the matter power spectrum observable through \ac{BAO} measurements.

-Gravitational waves, as cosmological tensor perturbations, satisfy evolution equations identical in form to those governing massless neutrinos, but the solutions to these equations depend critically on the choice of initial conditions.
-Specifically, the equations are given by
+Gravitational waves, as cosmological tensor perturbations, satisfy evolution equations identical in form to those for massless neutrinos, but the solutions to these equations depend critically on the choice of initial conditions. { The necessary formalism involves deriving the linear perturbations of the Einstein and fluid-conservation equations (see details in, e.g., Ref~\cite{Clarke:2020bil}).
+The cosmic fluid includes not only photons, neutrinos, baryons, and dark matter, but also gravitational waves.
+The linear perturbations related to gravitational waves are characterized by the density ($\delta_{\rm gw}$), velocity ($\theta_{\rm gw}$), and shear ($\sigma_{\rm gw}$) perturbations in the synchronous gauge.
+Consequently, one obtains a system of four perturbed Einstein equations, supplemented by a corresponding set of fluid conservation equations for each individual species.
+For the gravitational waves, which can be treated as a collisionless relativistic gas of gravitons, the fluid conservation equations are specifically given by \cite{Smith:2006nka,Clarke:2020bil}

-where $\delta_{\rm gw}$, $\theta_{\rm gw}$, and $\sigma_{\rm gw}$, respectively, represent gravitational-wave density, velocity, and shear perturbations in the synchronous gauge with $h$ and $\eta$ standing for the metric perturbations.
-Here, $k$ is the wavenumber of perturbations, and the overdot denotes the derivative with respect to the conformal time $\tau$.
+where $h$ and $\eta$ standing for the scalar metric perturbations in the corresponding gauge, $k$ is the wavenumber of perturbations, and the overdot denotes the derivative with respect to the conformal time $\tau$.
+They are identical in form to those for massless neutrinos \cite{Smith:2006nka}.
+This equivalence underpins the use of cosmological observational data to constrain $\Omega_{\rm gw}$, with the phenomenology determined by the choice of initial conditions \cite{Smith:2006nka,Clarke:2020bil}.}

+Initial conditions should be considered when we resolve the above equations.
 For linear cosmological perturbations, Ref.~\cite{Ma:1995ey} investigated adiabatic initial conditions, while Ref.~\cite{Bucher:1999re} explored non-adiabatic initial conditions, as explicitly demonstrated in Table~\ref{tab:0}.
 Under the former assumption, all matter components share identical fractional energy-density perturbations, allowing tensor perturbations to be treated equivalently to massless neutrino perturbations.
 This implies that the effect of gravitational waves is equivalent to that of the effective neutrino number, denoted by $N_{\rm eff}$.
 In contrast, under the latter non-adiabatic hypothesis, the cosmological gravitational-wave background exhibits no linear perturbations initially.
 Consequently, within the conformal Newtonian gauge, its energy-density perturbation must vanish.
 This is a distinct departure from the initial conditions for massless neutrinos, implying that the effect of gravitational waves can not be absorbed into $N_{\rm eff}$.